ibm-cloud-docs/codeengine/deploy.md

 12. From the Select image page, the registry that was added is listed.
 Select the registry of your image.
 13. Select the namespace and name of the image in the registry for the {{site.data.keyword.codeengineshort}} app to reference.
 For example, select `mynamespace` and select the image `hello_repo` in that namespace.
 14. Select a value for **TAG**; for example, `latest`.
 15. Click **Done**.
-You have selected your image in the registry to reference from your app.
+You selected your image in the registry to reference from your app.
 16. From the Create application page, click **Deploy**.
 17. After the application status changes to **Ready**, you can test the application by clicking **Test application**.
 To open the application in a web page, click **Application URL**.